membrane/api-gateway/distribution/examples/openapi/README.md

 # Plugins / Interceptors

 The behaviour of the _openAPIProxy_ can be modified like other proxies with plugins and interceptors.
-See the [examples](..) and documentation of the [configuration elements](http://membrane-soa.org/service-proxy-doc/4.8/configuration/reference/).
+See the [examples](..) and the [configuration reference](http://membrane-soa.org/service-proxy-doc/4.8/configuration/reference/).

 ```
 <openAPIProxy port="2000">